rameshpokharel21/PetStore/README.md

+4/25: Added option 8 showing all products and 10 showing out-of-stock
+	products.
+Also changed option 3 to 9 to show instock products.

 4/16: Updated for PetStore Part 4.
 	Added IProductLogic interface with two abstract methods.
 ProductLogic class implements IProductLogic.
 	Changed Program class with main method: Added option 3 to list 	in-stock products.
 Modified if else if logic with switch 		statement.